akaDryyy/AMQTours/usual/README.md

 - `-m quag` to change the code to quag.
 Defaults to usual
 4. output will be put in `codes.txt` with already the correct lobby codes

+USE NGMGUIsolver TO OPEN A CONFIGURABLE GRAPHICAL INTERFACE INSTEAD

 ## USAGE NOTES

 - challonge team names